-- A loan made by the City under its Family Business Loan Program for any given project may be up to the maximum loan amount, which is the lesser of forty percent (40%) of the total project cost or \$4,000,000 ("Maximum Loan Amount Limitation").
-The maximum job- cost ratio for the project is \$35,000 per full-time equivalent job to be created. - Projects require LRC and HUD approval. - If a proposed project involves a loan from the City under this Family Business Loan Program that would exceed the Maximum Loan Amount Limitation, the following exception process will be required to approve that loan: (i) preliminary pre-approval of the underwriting by HUD; (ii) approval by the LRC; (iii) approval by City Council; and (iv) final approval by HUD. - The maximum loan amount and term for working capital will be evaluated on an individual basis.
+- A loan made by the City under its Family Business Loan Program for any given project may be up to the The maximum loan amount, which is for any given project is the lesser of forty percent (40%) of the total project cost or up to \$14,000,000; whichever is lower ("Maximum Loan Amount Limitation").
+The maximum job- cost ratio for the project is \$35,000 per full-time equivalent job to be created. - Projects require LRC and HUD approval.

+If a proposed project involves a loan from the City under this Family Business Loan Program that would exceed the Maximum Loan Amount Limitation, the following exception process will be required to approve that loan: (i) preliminary pre-approval of the underwriting by HUD; (ii) approval by the LRC; (iii) approval- by City Council; and (iv) final approval by HUD.

+- The maximum loan amount and term for working capital will be evaluated on an individual basis.
 Factors to be considered may include but not limited to the project size, nature of the project, and public benefits. - The applicant must commit a minimum of ten percent (10%) of the total project cost.
 The applicant will be required to provide proof of equity availability.
 Equity shall be as defined within the Regulations of the SBA 504 SOP. - Applicants will be encouraged and required whenever possible to leverage 108 funds with the SBA 504 Program, and programs of the Federal Home Loan Bank through its member banks.